Back to all blogposts

 Node.js Developer

-(Real-)time is money, so I’m gonna get to the point.
-In this article, I’ll show you how to write a video chat application which allows sharing both video and audio between two connected users.
-It’s quite simple, nothing fancy but good for training in JavaScript language and – to be more precise – WebRTC technology and Node.js.
+Real-time is money, so I’m gonna get to the point.
+In this article, I’ll show you how to write a video chat application that allows for sharing both video and audio between two connected users.
+It’s quite simple, nothing fancy but good for training in the JavaScript language and – to be more precise – the WebRTC technology and Node.js.

 What is WebRTC?